stefphd/SBBMicro/README.md

 gencode(modelname,dest_dir)
 ```

 where `modelname` is the name of the Simulink model (without the `*.slx` extension included), while `dest_dir` is the destination directory: generated code is placed in `./dest_dir/modelname/src`.
 If no modelname is given, the function uses the first `*.slx` file found in the current directory.
 If no destination directory is given, the functions uses `./lib`.
+Code generation may be also performed using *make*.

 \note Code generation using MATLAB/Simulink has been tested on Windows only, but it should work also on Linux.